-How to Apply
+How to apply

-Students may rotate in Family Medicine, Internal Medicine, Emergency Medicine, or Psychiatry.
-Our Obsteterics and Gynecology residency program will not be offering medical student rotations at this time.
+Our Obstetrics and Gynecology residency program will not be offering medical student rotations at this time.

 Parking is provided at no charge and students are often encouraged to attend didactics and conferences with our residents.

 In addition, there are many springs located within the area like the Ichetucknee Springs State Park, Ginnie Springs, Poe Springs, and Blue Springs.
 North Central Florida has the highest concentration of natural fresh water springs in the world!
 Gainesville also features several public parks, lakes, and walking trails.